 Disadvantages of Nuclear Energy

 Uranium is used in the process of fission because it's a naturally unstable element.
-This means that special precautions must be taken during the mining, transporting and storing of the uranium, as well as the storing of any waste product to prevent it from giving off harmful levels of radiation.
+This means that special precautions as described by the National Academies Press must be taken during the mining, transporting and storing of the uranium, as well as the storing of any waste product to prevent it from giving off harmful levels of radiation.

-Nuclear fission chambers are cooled by water, in both the boiling water reactors (BWRs) and pressurized water reactors (PWRs).
-In PWRs, cold water enters through primary pipes and the secondary pipes remove the heated water away, so the coolant is not in contact with the reactor.
-In BWRs, water runs through the reactor core, so if there is any leakage of fuel, the water can get contaminated and is transported to the rest of system.
+According to the Department of Physics Stanford University, nuclear fission chambers are cooled by water, in both the boiling water reactors (BWRs) and pressurized water reactors (PWRs).
+In PWRs, steam is produced indirectly by running cold water through primary pipes and the secondary pipes remove the heated water away, so the coolant is not in contact with the reactor.
+In BWRs, steam is produced directly as the water runs through the reactor core, so if there is any leakage of fuel, the water can get contaminated and is transported to the rest of system.

-Used nuclear rods are immersed in water in the spent fuel pool, to cool them before they can be transported for disposal.
-Radio-active water can leak out of doors in the pool when the seals that keep the doors airtight malfunction.
+The United States Nuclear Regulatory Commission (US NRC) explains used nuclear rods are immersed in water in the spent fuel pool under 20 feet of water, to cool them before they can be transported for disposal.
+Radio-active water can leak out of doors in the pool when the seals that keep the doors airtight malfunction as was witnessed in the 2013 Japanese Fukushima nuclear plant disaster.

 When the uranium has finished splitting, the resulting radioactive byproducts need to be removed.
-While recycling efforts of this waste product have been undertaken in recent years, the storage of the by-product could lead to contamination through leaks or containment failures.
+The NEI highlights steps for the recycling efforts of this waste product that have been undertaken in recent years, and how the storage of the by-product that could lead to contamination through leaks or containment failures can be avoided.

 With so many advantages and disadvantages of nuclear energy, it's no wonder that nuclear power remains one of the most controversial sources of energy in existence.
 Educate yourself on this topic to make an informed decision on your views of its use.